Working Dog Adoption Information

 If you want to adopt, please choose to support the work and expense required to keep bringing these dogs home.

-Details regarding adoption are BELOW this form.
-Please understand that if you have cats or multiple dogs, that waiting times are long.
+Read all the details regarding adoptions below this form before you begin.
+Please understand that if you have cats or multiple pets, that waiting times are long.
 We do receive working dogs that are compatible with cats, but they are few and far between.
 Some dogs are not friendly to other dogs, especially alpha dogs, and that also will cause longer waits.

 Phone or Tablet users complete the form here – https://petstablished.com/adoption_form/4178/generic